How Law Firms Can Add Value

 This article will cover how law firms can add value to their clients.
 It is no longer enough and to be great at what you do.
 Clients expect more; in fact, they expect more from the lawyers than ever.
 They are no longer entirely satisfied with the impeccable organization, professionalism, and working with a cost-effective lawyer.

 The legal industry is competitive, and clients have a plethora of other law firms that they can choose from.
-They are all looking for firms that will go the extra mile, and that extra mile is providing value-added services.
+They are all looking for firms that will go the extra mile and that extra mile in providing value-added services.

-These added-value services will usually be free of charge, so if you start to think about what value-added service if you can give it to your clients – know that they will take up time, but the billiables in the end will more than make up for it.
+These added-value services will usually be free of charge, so if you start to think about what value-added service if you can give to your clients – know that they will take up time, but the billables, in the end, will more than makeup for it.